cosminbucur/upskill-project2/README.md

 ### Supported parameters

-One of the micorservices should be responsible for retriving the following values:
+One of the microservices should be responsible for retrieving the following values:

 - temperature
 - pressure
 - humidity
 - wind direction and speed

-Values ​​taken from external websites should saved additionally to the database before being returned as a response.
+Values taken from external websites should be saved additionally to the database before being returned as a response.
 Before requesting the data to external services, the local database should be checked if the data already exists.

-The second microservice should be responsible for retriving the data based on the another microservice and should calculate average weather metrics based on algorightms.
+The second microservice should be responsible for retrieving the data based on the another microservice and should calculate average weather metrics based on algorithms.
 Results should be saved in the database as well.
 As a response calculated values should be returned.

 ### Available download configurations

-The user can indicate the following values ​​via the application:
+The user can indicate the following values via the application:

 ### DATE